SFDO-Tooling/CumulusCI/docs/scratch_orgs.rst

 Manage Scratch Orgs
 ===================

-Scratch orgs are temporary Salesforce orgs which can be quickly set up "from scratch," and which last for no more than 30 days.
+Scratch orgs are temporary Salesforce orgs that can be quickly set up "from scratch," and which last for no more than 30 days.
 There are several reasons why scratch orgs are encouraged for development and testing over sandboxes or Developer Edition orgs.

 * Scratch orgs provide a repeatable starting point without the challenge of managing persistent orgs' state over time.
 * Scratch orgs are scalable and ensure that individual, customized environments are available to everyone in the development lifecycle.